 - a.
 Department of Criminal Justice

 - b.
 Department of Higher Education

 - c.
 Department of Leadership and Organizational Psychology

 - d.
 Department of Kinesiology

 - e.
-Department of Clinical Psychology (effective July 1, 2017)
+Department of Clinical Psychology

 - f.
-Department of Marriage and Family Therapy (effective July 1, 2017)
+Department of Marriage and Family Therapy

 - g.
 Department of Physical Therapy

 - h.
 Department of Psychology

 - i.
 Department of Social Work